 The ESDM Clinic is the ideal introduction to the play partner approach of the ESDM.
 It prepares a child for both future therapies including ESDM Inclusion Readiness Program and our Mainstream Support Program.
 The ESDM clinic is a high quality, highly intensive, one-to-one therapy with an ESDM therapist.
 The goal is to bridge the learning gaps that have accumulated over time and to construct the building blocks a child needs for social interaction

-IRP targets the skills needed by children with ASD to participate fully in everyday life and to be included in a mainstream community education setting.
-This 3 hour group program facilitates the child’s learning, mastery and generalization of:
+This social therapy group targets the skills needed by children with ASD to participate fully in everyday life and to be included in a mainstream community education setting.
+The 3 hour group program facilitates the child’s learning, mastery and generalization of:

 The focus of the intervention is to target individual goals that work towards the child’s inclusion into natural settings and bringing the child back into the social loop.